bytescale/bytescale-javascript-sdk/README.md

 - Fast CDN.
 (Files are served from 300+ locations worldwide.)
 - Low-Latency File Transformations.
 (Resize images, crop images & convert images.)

-Create an [Upload account](https://upload.io/pricing) to benefit from:
+Create an account to benefit from:

 - Permanent File Storage.
 (The `"free"` API key provides temporary storage only.)
 - Upload & Download Authentication.
 (Via your web app using JWTs.)